Grand Jury Declines to Charge Hudson County Sheriff’s Officer

+TRENTON — A state grand jury has voted not to file any criminal charges at the conclusion of its deliberations regarding the death of Reymis Geronimo-Segura, 28, of North Bergen, New Jersey, during an encounter on August 16, 2023 with a Hudson County Sheriff’s officer in Secaucus.
 Mr. Geronimo-Segura’s death was investigated by the Office of Public Integrity and Accountability (OPIA) and presented to New Jersey residents serving on the grand jury in accordance with the Independent Prosecutor Directive of 2019.
 In July 2021, OPIA issued standard operating procedures (SOPs) to ensure these grand jury presentations are conducted in a neutral, objective manner, with appropriate transparency regarding the process, consistent with the directive.

 The investigation included witness interviews, review of video footage, and autopsy results from the medical examiner.
 This evidence, including video of the incident, was presented to a state grand jury.
 After hearing the testimony and evidence, the grand jury concluded its deliberations and voted “no bill,” concluding no criminal charges should be filed against Hudson County Sheriff’s Officer Andrew Conti, Jr.